 All of the Company's financial liabilities have contractual maturities of less than one year.
 The promissory note outstanding at October 31, 2023 was forgiven by the President and CEO during the quarter ended January 31, 2024 (see "Transactions with Related Parties" below).
+In addition, the President and CEO continued to defer payment of most of her salary (\$107,730 for the nine months ended July 31, 2024 (2023 - \$109,430)) in order to retain funds in the Company primarily for exploration purposes.

-During the three months ended January 31, 2024, cash used in operating activities was \$120,163 (2023 - \$107,747).
-The increase in cash used in operating activities for the quarter ended January 31, 2024 compared to the same period in the prior year is primarily due to increased exploration activities.
+During the three and nine months ended July 31, 2024, cash used in operating activities was \$19,899 and \$250,128 respectively (2023 - \$29,851 and \$174,119 respectively).
+The increase in cash used in operating activities for the nine months ended July 31, 2024 compared to the same period in the prior year is primarily due to exploration expenses.

-The Company's ability to continue operations and fund its business is dependent on management's ability to secure additional financing, and the health and well-being of its key employees and consultants.
+The Company's ability to continue operations and fund its business is dependent on management's ability to secure additional financing, the continued deferral of some or all of the President and CEO's salary and the health and well-being of its key employees and consultants.